 Oven door seals are one of our top sellers here at eSpares.
 They're usually made from rubber and this can perish very easily.
 When this happens you'll find that hot air escapes from around the oven door.
 This probably means that you're using more energy than necessary and your oven isn't getting up to temperature.

-I'm going to start by removing the oven door.
-You don't actually need to do this to access the seal, but it'll make it easier for you to see [what I'm doing].
+I'm going to start by removing the oven door, you don't actually need to do this to access the seal, but it'll make it easier for you to see.
 First of all I lift the clips on the hinges, and then just lift the oven door out.
-This oven door seal just hooks on with two little teeth at each corner.
-So I just need to unhook each corner.
+This oven door seal just hooks on with two little teeth at each corner, so I just need to unhook each corner.

 While we have the oven door seal removed I'm going to take this opportunity to give it a quick clean using this specialist oven cleaner.